awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 **To enable access**

 1. Log in to the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/) with the AWS account you use to manage your AWS Marketplace products\.

+1. Ensure you have the [ necessary IAM permissions](https://docs.aws.amazon.com/marketplace/latest/userguide/commerce-analytics-service.html#technical-implementation-guide) to enroll in the AWS Marketplace Commerce Analytics Service\.

 1. Navigate to the [Commerce Analytics Service enrollment page](https://aws.amazon.com/marketplace/management/cas/enroll)\.